Beckwith-Wiedemann Syndrome Spectrum – Definition

 Recommendations for Early Detection in Your Patients

-• Annual examination of leg lengths until completion of height growth, consultation with a pediatric orthopedist if there is a difference in leg length (shoe elevation for differences up to 2 cm, epiphysiodesis for differences >2 cm)
+- Annual assessment of leg length until height growth is complete, consultation with a paediatric orthopaedic surgeon if there is a difference in leg length (shoe lift if difference up to 2 cm, epiphysiodesis if difference >2 cm).

 Abdominal Wall Defects